Information for Bachelor's and Master's students

 - 3 ECTS for the Mathematics in Data Science Master’s program

 - 4 ECTS in the other mathematical Master’s programs and the Bachelor's programs about to be phased out (FPSO 2007 and 2013).

-The necessary ECTS can be acquired from a broad range of courses (taking into consideration, where applicable, the maximum frequency of applying for credits).
+The necessary ECTS can be acquired from a broad range of courses.
+Regularely offered courses at TUM can be found in your Curriculum.

 Requirements: How to acquire extradisciplinary competencies